This is where nurture meets nature.

 The Sauna is currently open during the following times:

-our bnb guests can book complimentary use during these operating hours
+our bnb guests can book complimentary use outside of these operating hours

 Before Enlightenment chop wood, carry water.
 After enlightenment chop wood, carry water.